bhakin/cse15l-lab-reports/CSE 15L Week 2 Lab Report.md

 - Go to this [website](https://sdacs.ucsd.edu/~icc/index.php) to set up your password for your cs15l account.
 - Then go on your terminal and type ssh (your cs15l account)
 - Then enter your password for your account
+- If you log in to your account sucessfully, your terminal should look like the picture above.

 ---